 We believe our Products and services will benefit many stakeholders, including patients, healthcare providers, and healthcare payors.
-We are developing our telehealth Product HeartBeam AIMIGo, to address the rapidly growing field of ambulatory cardiac health monitoring.
-HeartBeam AIMIGo is comprised of a credit card sized electrocardiogram device and other powerful cloud-based diagnostic expert software systems.
-We believe that we are uniquely positioned to play a central role in remote monitoring of high-risk coronary artery disease patients, because the initial studies have shown that our ischemia detection system may be more accurate than existing ambulatory cardiac health monitoring solutions.
+We are developing our telehealth Product, HeartBeam AIMIGo, to address the rapidly growing field of ambulatory cardiac health monitoring.
+HeartBeam AIMIGo is comprised of a credit card sized electrocardiogram device, a patient application, a physician portal, and powerful cloud-based algorithms.
+We believe that we are uniquely positioned to play a central role in ambulatory cardiac monitoring including high-risk coronary artery disease patients, because the initial studies have shown that our ischemia detection system may be more accurate than existing ambulatory monitoring solutions.
+CAD patients are at increased risk for a heart attack or MI.